timat35/Rcan/Rcan/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## News
+* Update CI5 data to CI5XI data
+* Fix calculation in age specific rate for population with less that 18 age group
-* fix error in hidden function affecting CanReg5 software
+* Fix error in hidden function affecting CanReg5 software
+* Edit documentation
+* Add warnings

+## Comment
+I know package should be update no more than every 1-2 months.
+I discovered after publication an update affect another software (CanReg5).
+It is my fault, I should I've checked carefully first.
+After checking with coworkers I've also fix other minor issues.
+Hopefully it will be possible to publish this update.